-3. Choose your grating (loading will play a part in what is available for you).
+3. Choose your grating (loading will play a part in what is available).

 ULMA Channel Drainage – A Perfect Solution

-ULMA provides a superior system, capable of suiting any aspect of your channel drainage needs.
+ULMA provides a superior system that suits any aspect of your channel drainage needs.
 With a vast range of sizes and load classes, Drainfast is proud to be a major UK stockist of the complete ULMA catalogue.